Trail Construction at Bluffside Farm

 The last step before winter halted construction was framing the boardwalk, which was completed by a crew from Timber & Stone.

-With the wooden skeleton in place, you can really envision just how much fun this trail will be.
+With the wooden skeleton in place, you could start to really envision just how much fun this trail will be.

-In winter 2020-21, black locust trees were cut and milled in Putney, Vermont.
-The timber will be used to create the boardwalk decking in spring/summer 2021.
+In winter 2020-21, black locust trees were cut and milled in Putney, Vermont to create the boardwalk decking, which was installed in the spring of 2021.